pascomnet/documentation/mobydick/content_en/02user/02user.md

 The **Save voicemail** option allows you to choose whether voice messages should be saved to disk.
 If the field **Voicemail E-Mail** contains an e-mail address, new voice messages are automatically forwarded to that address.

-The **Monitored voicemail box** allows you to select a user who can administer the mailbox using either the mobydick Client, Mobility Client or an IP telephone.
-For more details, please see <!--//FixMe Link voicemail box.-->
+The **Monitored voicemail box** allows you to select a user who can administer the mailbox using either the mobydick Client, Mobility Client or an IP telephone. <!--For more details, please see //FixMe Link voicemail box.-->

 ### Phonebook